phetsims/perennial/data/README.md

 phet-io-state-unsupported - A manually supported list of sims that do not support state, and shouldn't be tested as such.
 Any sim in this list will not have its state wrapper fuzzed on CT.

+typescript-repos - A manual list of sims that have a typescript branch for investigation of https://github.com/phetsims/tasks/issues/987